One of the leading landscape journals, and the key publication for interdisciplinary research on all forms of landscape

 Department of Agricultural, Forest and Food Sciences (DISAFA), University of Turin, Italy

 Associate Professor Stephen Livesley

 School of Ecosystems and Forest Science, University of Melbourne, Australia

 School of Landscape Architecture and Planning, The University of Arizona, USA

 Dr Thomas Oles

 Department of Urban and Rural Development, Swedish University of Agricultural Sciences, Sweden

-School of Social Sciences and Psychology, Western Sydney University, Australia
+School of Social Sciences, Western Sydney University, Australia